Hannah Tointon: Early life

-Tointon was born to parents Ken and Carol.
+Tointon was born to parents Ken and Carol on 28 December 1987.
 She and her actress sister Kara (born 1983) were brought up in Leigh-on-Sea and attended St Michael's School, Leigh, and St Hilda's School in Westcliff-on-Sea.

 Career

-Tointon's first appearance on television was in the CBBC hit sitcom Kerching!, where she played Tamsin, the love interest of the main character Taj Lewis.
+Tointon's first appearance on television was in the CBBC sitcom Kerching!, where she played Tamsin, the love interest of the main character Taj Lewis.
 Her next role was in the series Star 2003 where she played the character Billie.
 Following this, she played Celina Johnson in the British police drama series The Bill.
 She also portrayed Casey in the horror film The Children.

 In 2006, she appeared in the television series Murder City, where she played Bethany Williams in the episode "Just Seventeen".
 She also appeared in Dream Team as Savannah Caskey.
 She then went on to appear in New Tricks, and had an uncredited part in the film Just My Luck as a concert goer, along with sister Kara.
 In early 2007, she appeared as Annabelle in Genie in the House, and also played Maxine Brogan in Doctors.

 Tointon is best known for her appearance on the Channel 4 soap opera Hollyoaks.
 She made her first appearance on 30 April 2007, playing Katy Fox, younger sister of Warren Fox.
 Outside of Hollyoaks, she is close friends with Jamie Lomas (Warren Fox), Chris Fountain (Justin Burton), Roxanne McKee (Louise Summers) and Kent Riley (Zak Ramsey).
 It was announced on 3 November 2007 that Tointon had quit Hollyoaks to try new things, and that she will have played the character of Katy Fox for a year.
 She said that her intention was always to stay just for a year.